 Cash ISA (and TESSA) rates

 From January 2011, rates of return on ISAs held with banks and building societies are effective interest rates.
 For further details see the article ‘Amendments to Divisia money series

 ’.
 Prior to January 2011, rates of return were averages of quoted rates.

 The Divisia index uses an envelope approach, which assumes that, within the household sector and the corporate sector, the benchmark asset is the component of M4 that pays the highest interest rate after tax is taken into consideration.

 For more details on the theory behind the Bank’s Divisia money series, see the article ‘Divisia measures of money’ in the May 1993 Quarterly Bulletin (pages 240-55), and ‘Divisia money

 In constructing Divisia, the rates of return, except those on TESSAs and ISAs, are adjusted for tax using:

 - the basic rate of income tax rate for interest-bearing household sector deposits

-The index is also adjusted for the changes in the population of the bank and building society sectors (see notes to Table A5 for more detail) by incorporating the relevant break-adjusted flows for bank sight and time deposits and building society deposits.
+The indices are also adjusted for the changes in the population of the monetary financial institutions (see notes to Table A5 for more detail) by incorporating the relevant break-adjusted flows for sight and time deposits.

 Prior to September 1997, sectoral data for a short period were reported monthly on the Q1(M) form.
 Prior to July 1996, sectoral data were reported to the Bank on a quarterly basis only on the Q1 form.